April 28, 2022

 Scope 4 Avoided Emissions: What You Need to Know

-Stage 2: Implement the supply chain engagement strategy
+Stage 2: Implement a supply chain engagement strategy

 Sometimes establishing such communication might not be as easy as suppliers might choose not to disclose the information.
 In fact, if two companies request a supplier to disclose to the CDP, there is a 68% probability that the supplier will respond.
 If three companies send a request, then there is a 76% likelihood they will respond, according to reporting statistics provided by the Gold Standard.